Andrew-S-Rosen/mof-adsorbate-initializer/docs/triatomics.rst

 Triatomics
 ===========

 In this example, we'll work through how to add three-atom adsorbates to open metal sites in MOFs.
 The CIF for the MOF we'll use for this example can be found :download:`here <../examples/example_MOFs/Fe-MIL-8BB.cif>`.
-This MOF is known as MIL-8BB and has trimetallic nodes.
-It is structurally similar to the much larger MIL-101.
+This MOF is known as MIL-8BB and has trimetallic nodes with each metal cation in a square pyramidal geometry.

 --------------------
 Contiguous Adsorbate